► What is Apple CarPlay?

 Thankfully, in most cars nowadays, Apple CarPlay comes as a standard piece of equipment, so you won’t necessarily find yourself shelling out for it.

-But some manufacturers like BMW still charge a premium for it; Apple CarPlay preparation on a 1-series costs £235 in the UK at the time of writing.
+But some manufacturers like BMW still charge a premium for hardware fitment; Apple CarPlay preparation on a 1-series costs £235 in the UK at the time of writing.
 It’s always worth haggling with a salesman, as they may throw in the Apple connectivity if you ask for a discount.

-If you want to Apple CarPlay with an aftermarket product, expect to pay something like£300 and upwards for a system that also supports the technology.
+If you want to Apple CarPlay with an aftermarket product, expect to pay something like £300 upwards for a system that also supports the technology.
+And since BMW has also brought in annual subs fees, be sure to ask whether your car brand will charge a fee for ongoing usage.